stratum-mining/sv2-workshop/README.md

 Participants will connect to this Genesis node to sync their blocks.

 ### Genesis Node
-The instructor can use the existing Genesis node hosted on the SRI VM, or spin up their own.
+The instructor can use the existing Genesis node hosted on the SRI VPS, or spin up their own.
 The Genesis node should be configured via the [materials/signet-genesis-node.sh](https://github.com/stratum-mining/sv2-workshop/blob/main/materials/signet-genesis-node.sh) script which:

 * Deploys a local signet.